katiakata1/qa_project/README.md

 ## Project Tracking and Reached Milestones :briefcase:

 For the best project tracking, the Trello board was used.
 This step is necessary to manage the workflow and distribute the workload efficiently.
-The most challenging was to identifty the possible path to follow in order to complete the project due to wide range of methods available in order to achieve the same task.
+The most challenging was to identify the possible path to follow in order to complete the project due to a wide range of methods available in order to achieve the same task.
 The Trello board is divided into initial tasks, tasks completed and tasks in progress.
-Also, issues encourtered along the development were noted as well (refer to a diagram bellow).
+Also, issues encountered along the development were noted as well (refer to a diagram bellow).

 ![trello board](https://user-images.githubusercontent.com/62849876/109438540-6eb89780-7a22-11eb-93eb-794ee1e4fe18.png)